The Law Firm That New Yorkers Trust

 However, if the couple cannot agree on these terms, then the divorce is considered contested.
 A judge will decide the terms of a contested divorce.
 While uncontested divorces tend to be quicker and easier to resolve, it is still crucial for both parties to seek counsel from a divorce attorney to ensure their best interests are protected.

 What can I expect for child custody?

-In the case where a couple filing for divorce has children under the age of 18, child custody is often at the forefront of couple's priorities.
-There are several kinds of child custodies recognized in the State of New York.
-First there is physical custody, which concerns which parent the children actually live with.
+In the case where a couple filing for divorce has children under the age of 18, child custody is often at the forefront of couple’s priorities.
+There are several kinds of child custody recognized in the state of New York.
+First, there is physical custody, which concerns which parent the children actually live with.

 How is child custody decided?

 If the couple cannot come to an agreement on child custody, the decision then lies with the court.
 The court must determine who the “primary caretaker” of the child is.
 This is the adult who provides for most of the child’s everyday needs.
 In many cases, the primary caretaker is also the adult who receives physical custody of the child.

 There are other factors, as well.
 To make a well-informed decision on custody, the court will often review the living situation of each parent, whether or not there are other people living at those respective residences, prior criminal records, proximity to schooling, drug and alcohol use of either parent, and so on.
 Clearly, child custody is one of the most important factors in resolving a divorce, and the court takes the decision seriously.